bfeldatwilio/Chatbot/readme.md

 -   **Apex class** that communicates with the NodeJs Function
 -   **NodeJs Function** that houses the Langchain bits and communicates with OpenAI

+# Usage

+There is a default prompt, so asking questions will use that prompt.
+Clicking the `prompt` button will bring up a dialog to modify the prompt

 # Install

 Installation and further docs can be found in this [wiki entry](https://wiki.hq.twilio.com/display/GTMBASFDC/Functions+for+Third+Party+Integration)